jaadt7/SPARSKIT2_F95/README.md

 License
 -------

-The project is licensed under the GNU Public License v3 (or later).
+The project is licensed under the GNU Lesser General Public License v2.1 (or later).